how to calculate deciles in sas with example

 proc print data=original_data;

-/*calculate decile values for points*/
+/*Calculate decile values for the points variable*/

 proc univariate data=original_data;